karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

 1. VS Code will ask to install a bunch of recommended extensions.
 Accept all of them.
 If you miss this prompt, follow these steps:

-    1. Open the VS Code Extensions tab
+    - Open the VS Code Extensions tab
-    1. Enter `@recommended` into the search box
+    - Enter `@recommended` into the search box
-    1. Click the Download link.
+    - Click the Download link.

        <figure>
         <img src="/assets/images/npm-package-template-extensions.png" style="width: 250px;">
        </figure>

-1. Set the version in [`package.json`](https://github.com/karmaniverous/npm-package-template/blob/main/package.json) to `0.0.0`.

-    See [Configuring `package.json`](#configuring-packagejson) for info on the rest of these settings.

-1. Install dependencies by running `npm install`.
+1. Zero the package version and install dependencies by running these commands:

+    ```bash
+    npm version 0.0.0
+    npm install
+    ```

     This may produce an audit report.
 See [Vulnerabilities](#vulnerabilities) below for more info.

 1. Run your tests from the command line: